MainulDip/LinuxEveryday/Nginx/README.md

 ```

 ### Directory entrypoint | index.html vs `try_files` directive:
 By default, nginx will server `index.html` as entry point.
-Using `try_files /directory/other.html` we can set alternative.
+Using `try_files /directory/other.html` we can override this or set fallback or set http error if nothing match.
 ```conf
 location /noIndexHTMLDirectory {
     root /home/siteRootDirectory;